rails/rails/guides/source/command_line.md

 | `--skip-test`           | Skip test files                                             |
 | `--skip-system-test`    | Skip system test files                                      |
 | `--skip-bootsnap`       | Skip bootsnap gem                                           |

+These are just some of the options you can append to `rails new`.
+For a comprehensive list of options, type `rails new --help`.

 Command Line Basics
 -------------------